 The year before he completed his master's degree, he had moved to Lodi Academy, where he taught until 1957.
 At that time he accepted a position at Pacific Union College to direct the band program.
 Two years later, he completed a DMA at USC and was nominated into Pi Kappa Lambda, national music honor society.
 His dissertation was "A History of Music Education in Seventh-day Adventist Colleges."

 In 1960 Hill was invited to conduct the band and chair the music department at Union College.
 Aware of Melvin West's efforts to gain accreditation for Walla Walla College's music program with the National Association of Schools of Music, Hill immediately set about to do the same at UC.
 In 1965, he succeeded, when UC, after WWC, became the second Adventist college to achieve that distinction.

 While at UC, he increased the music faculty, oversaw an expansion of the music facility, and updated and expanded the department's inventory of instruments.
 In addition to conducting the band, he participated and led out in chamber music activities and started a French Horn Ensemble.
 An organized and efficient administrator, Hill was a pragmatist, known for his candor and for his follow-through with projects.
 He was highly regarded at UC for his accomplishments.

-In 1969, he and his wife Jean Moncrieff, a gifted artist with a master's degree in art and an accomplished violinist and pianist, moved to Pacific Union College, he to chair the music department and she to teach art.
+In 1969, he and his wife Jean Moncrieff, an accomplished violinist and pianist and a gifted artist who had earned a master's degree in art, moved to Pacific Union College, he to chair the music department and she to teach art.
 Hill immediately set out to gain NASM accreditation for PUC's music program.
-He accomplished that goal in 1971, becoming one of a select few music administrators to have successfully led two schools to accreditation with NASM.
+He accomplished that goal in 1971, becoming one of a select few music administrators nationally to have successfully led two schools to accreditation with NASM.